All Episodes

 There's a really great doctor in Wichita that I keep putting on radio and TV, and his name is Dr. Umber.

-It's fifty bucks a month for unlimited care for an adult.
+It's $50 a month for unlimited care for an adult.

-It's ten bucks a month unlimited care For kids.
+It's $10 a month unlimited care for kids.

-He negotiates, you know, ninety percent off of X-rays, ninety percent off of pharmaceuticals that he dispenses directly, and then people can get catastrophic plans that are very inexpensive in case God forbid they got cancer or or have a heart attack or have a bad accident.
+And then people can get catastrophic plans that are very inexpensive in case, God forbid, they got cancer or have a heart attack or have a bad accident.

 The free market is going to be the answer.

-And guys like Dr. Umbra, he's actually taught like a thousand other practices how to duplicate his model.
+And guys like Dr. Umbrey, he's actually taught like a thousand other practices how to duplicate his model.

 President Donald Trump believes in the free market.

-He believes in the capacity of the American people to face any challenge if they're if they're given the choice and the flexibility to be able to come up with real solutions.
+He believes in the capacity of the American people to face any challenge if they're given the choice and the flexibility to be able to come up with real solutions.

-You do those two things, and and we're gonna we're gonna lay a foundation for not only a better health care future for the American people, but also uh really just a brighter future for American families and businesses.
+You do those two things, and we're going to lay a foundation for not only a better health care future for the American people, but also really just a brighter future for American families and businesses.

-If you get these guys on board, I will call it a modern day miracle, and and certainly will show the the uh ability of uh the president to negotiate because uh these guys have been pretty pissed off the last number of days.
+If you get these guys on board, I will call it a modern-day miracle, and certainly will show the ability of the President to negotiate because these guys have been pretty pissed off the last number of days.

 Thank you for being with us, sir.